freddydumont/green-list-redwood/README.md

 ## Internationalization

-We use [i18next](https://www.i18next.com) to manage translations.
-See [this guide](https://www.robinwieruch.de/react-internationalization) to get up to speed.
+We use [i18next][1] to manage translations.
+See [this guide][2] to get up to speed.

+Translation files are [namespaced][3] into pages, and nested into components.
+Ex: `t('home:hero.Get started')`.

+Common components like `NavBar` do not use namespacing.
+They end up in the `translation.json` file.
+They can still be nested into components if it makes sense.

 Use `yarn run extract` to extract new translations to the json files.
 By default, they will be initialized with the specified key.